reapbooster/FreshDrupalMI/README.milken.md

 then open a browser and navigate to http://localhost:8080/

+## Wipe and Re-create the docker environment ##

+1. If you happen to break something in the environment, it is often better to remove the image cache and rebuild the docker instances from scratch.
+To do so, simply run the following commands.

+2. ```docker-compose down --rmi all``` from your project root to shutdown and remove all docker images.

+3. ```docker/bin/cleanDocker``` from your project root to prune the docker environment.

+4. After wiping the environment, follow the Installation steps starting from ```docker-compose up -d```

 ## Basic Development Practices ##

 1. Never check anything into the pantheon repo.
 Always check into github and allow CircleCI to do a build